DataDog/datadog-agent/pkg/logs/README.md

 For example:

 * The listener launcher creates a new tailer for each configured UDP port, or for each incoming connection on a configured TCP port.
-* The "traps" launcher (`pkg/internal/launchers/traps`) creates a tailer that produces logs messages for each SNMP trap from the configured SNMP device(s).

 The launchers depicted separately in the diagram above have some additional behaviors.